 Behavioral & Social Sciences

-The degree program combines applied scientific research with a sound grasp of major theories in the behavioral and social sciences.
-Students will obtain the technical ability and theoretical comprehension to recognize, articulate, and assess the following areas:
+Combining applied scientific research with a sound grasp of major theories in the behavioral and social sciences, you’ll gain the technical ability and theoretical comprehension to recognize, articulate, and assess:

-Upon completion of the program students will be prepared to contribute proactively to solutions of current and future challenges substantially resulting from globalization and all levels of global interdependence.
+Upon completion of the program, you’ll be able to contribute proactively to solutions of current and future challenges substantially resulting from globalization and all levels of global interdependence.

-The BHS program area is well suited in merging vocations with a sense of mission in service to humanity with that of highly skilled, professional, and permanent employment opportunities.
+This program is particularly suited to merging vocations with a sense of mission in service to humanity with that of highly skilled, professional, and permanent employment opportunities.
 All of the major areas – be it political science, psychology, criminal justice, social work, or sociology – embrace high degree of realistic, practical, hands-on application, thorough familiarity with foundational theoretical knowledge base, and comprehensive reflective assessment allowing for constant improvement and growth.
-Focus remains on human beings with the goal of making the world community a better place in which to live.
+Focus remains on making the world community a better place in which to live.

 The degree requirements consist of three basic components: